-It was a record breaking year of notable growth and expansion as the Volunteer Referral Center responded to the needs of our partner agencies.
+Our 30th anniversary year was one of notable growth and expansion as the Volunteer Referral Center responded to the needs of our partner agencies.

-By recruiting and tapping into the City's pool of committed volunteers VRC provides a meaningful, effective way to help almost 300 nonprofit organizations sustain their missions, thereby strengthening communities, families and individuals in New York City.
+By recruiting and tapping into the city's pool of committed volunteers, VRC provides a meaningful, effective way to help 300 nonprofit organizations sustain their missions, thereby strengthening communities, families, and individuals in New York City.
 Each volunteer brings a unique set of skills and interests.
 VRC's success and reputation for expert placement and personal service lies in its ability to match volunteers with the needs of our nonprofit partners.